SAMPLE USVI ITINERARY

 Christmas Cove is one of our favorite spots, we spend almost all of our time here.
 It is a well-protected cove behind the island of Little St James.
-There are tons of Eagle Rays and Turtles here, and it is also home to Pizza Pi, a floating pizza restaurant.
-This is also a great place for Watersports such as tubing, Wakeboarding, and Dinghy Slinghy.
+There are tons of eagle rays and turtles here, and it is also home to Pizza Pi, a floating pizza restaurant.
+This is also a great place for watersports such as tubing, wakeboarding, and stand-up paddleboarding.

 Sail to the secluded, beautiful Hans Lollik Island